voldemortensen/kubelogin/system_test/README.md

 It prepares the following resources:

 1. Generate a pair of CA certificate and TLS server certificate for Dex.
-1. Run Dex on a container.
 1. Create a Kubernetes cluster using Kind.
-1. Mutate `/etc/hosts` of the machine so that the browser access Dex.
-1. Mutate `/etc/hosts` of the kind container so that kube-apiserver access Dex.
+1. Run Dex on the cluster.

 It performs the test by the following steps: